Easy Vegetable Gyoza Soup (Potsticker)

 Gyoza Soup, Potsticker Soup, Dumpling Soup…which is it?

 What dumplings can you use for this Asian soup?
-Any frozen dumpling that can be cooked through steaming will work!
+Any dumplings that can be cooked through steaming will work!
 Check the package for cooking methods.

 We have used frozen Chinese dumplings from our local farmers’ market and one of our favorite local restaurants, but most often we use the kids’ favorite frozen Trader Joe’s Thai Gyoza because, well, we always have them on hand.
 And if I could find veggie-filled wontons, I would definitely use them!